mulle-concurrent/mulle-thread/dox/API_MUTEX.md

 Lock the mutex.
 A thread will deadlock if it tries to lock the mutex again.

 Returns 0 on success.
-A negative value indicates that you set up the mutex wrong.
+Returns -1 on failure.

 See: [pthread_mutex_lock](https://linux.die.net/man/3/pthread_mutex_lock)